dell/common-github-actions/README.md

 ### go-common

 This workflow runs multiple checks against repositories that utilize Golang as the primary development language.
-Currently, this workflow will run unit tests, check package coverage, gosec, go formatter and vetter, malware scan, and auto-merge Dependabot PRs only.
+Currently, this workflow will run unit tests, check package coverage, gosec, go formatter and vetter, and malware scan.

 ```
 name: Common Workflows